CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 # Simple Ipynb Launcher

-The Simple Ipynb Launcher is comprised of a Jupyter Notebook script that allows you to upload and submit AlpaFold3 input files  to the Jupyter Notebook, and automates data pipeline and/or inference operation of the AlphaFold 3 blueprint by using SLURM REST API.
-The Simple Ipynb Launcher consists of a Jupyter Notebook script that enables users to upload and submit AlphaFold 3 input files (see [AlphaFold 3 Input Documentation](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md)) to the notebook.
-It automates the data pipeline and/or inference operations of the AlphaFold 3 blueprint using the SLURM REST API.
+The Simple ipynb Launcher is a Jupyter Notebook-based interface designed to streamline the process of running AlphaFold 3 jobs through a SLURM-based cluster using the SLURM REST API.

+It allows users to:
+* Upload AlphaFold 3 input files (see [AlphaFold 3 Input Documentation](https://github.com/google-deepmind/*alphafold3/blob/main/docs/input.md)),
+* Launch data pipeline and/or inference jobs, and
+* View and validate output files — all within a Jupyter Notebook environment.

+This launcher is automatically included when deploying the AlphaFold 3 blueprint with the `af3slurmrestapi_activate` flag set to `true`.

 ## Launcher Logic
 1.  **Folder sharing:** Mounts a bucket as a shared storage folder, allowing users to upload input files (for data pipeline or inference) directly to the notebook.